Jul 10: Greatness of a Guru

 Following this, Ramyaji from San Jose spoke on Guru Mahima thus,

-Guruhoho anugraihivena puman purnaha prashantayae
+Guroh anugraihivena puman purnaha prashantayae

 Says Srimad Bhagavatham.
 A man attains the state of completeness only by the grace of his guru’s grace and blessings.